Embassy Pictures

+Embassy was founded in 1942 by Joseph E. Levine as a foreign film distributor, before branching into film production in 1945.

+In 1967, Embassy was acquired by Avco.
+The company struggled in the 1970s before changing focus to lower-budget genre films at the end of the decade.
+In 1982, television producer Norman Lear and his partner Jerry Perenchio bought the studio, and it became involved in television production.
+In 1985, Embassy was sold to The Coca-Cola Company, who sold the studio to Dino De Laurentiis in October of that same year.

+Today, StudioCanal owns ancillary rights to the majority of Embassy's theatrical library, while Sony Pictures Television owns worldwide television syndication rights to the studio's films and TV shows.

 History

-Founding
+From founding to success

-The company was formed in 1942 by Joseph E. Levine, initially to distribute foreign films in the United States.
+The company was founded in 1942 by Joseph E. Levine, initially to distribute foreign films in the United States.
 The company entered film production in 1945, co-producing with Maxwell Finn the documentary Gaslight Follies, a compilation of silent film clips narrated by Ben Grauer.

-Success

 Embassy found success in 1956 bringing the Japanese film Godzilla to the American general public (in a re-edited version), acquiring the rights for $12,000 and spending $400,000 promoting it under the title Godzilla, King of the Monsters!, and earning $1 million in theatrical rentals.
 They then made a $100,000 deal to bring the French-Italian film Attila (1954) to the United States in 1958 and spent $600,000 promoting it, which returned $2 million in rentals.
 Their breakthrough came the following year with Hercules, starring Steve Reeves and released by Warner Bros.
 Levine invested $120,000 on dubbing, sound effects and new titles and spent $1.25 million on promoting the film.
 It was one of the highest-grossing films of the year, with rentals of $4.7 million, starting a growth in the sword-and-sandal genre.